Healthcare: Public versus Private

 The outcomes of public healthcare we have reviewed hardly represent an advancement in the lot of the poor.
 My suspicions of a strong socialist bias were confirmed when the report went on to speak in praise of then President Obama’s Affordable Care Act in completely unquestioning terms, without any evidence to back up their assertions about the real effects of the Act.
 So, as it happens, the above distortions are not at all a surprise to find.
 I have no problem with bias, per se, because everyone has it.
 I am biased toward enhancing and preserving the freedom of individuals, because I am convinced by my research that this position is grounded in good principles and has preferable outcomes.
 So long as people are honest about their biases, we can navigate discourse properly.
 Sadly, this report is presented as a factual analysis, and is not forthcoming about its agenda.

-My aim, in briefly deconstructing this particular report, is to plant a seed of doubt in the minds of those who take reports at face value, and those who take for granted that healthcare is “good” if it is “given” to you and “bad” if you have to pay for it as an individual, and to challenge the peculiar status of the NHS as the UK’s golden calf (remember the 2012 London Olympics opening ceremony – a truly religious experience).
+My aim, in briefly deconstructing this particular report, is to plant a seed of doubt in the minds of those who take reports at face value, and those who take for granted that healthcare is “good” if it is “given” to you and “bad” if you have to pay for it in any way other than taxation, and to challenge the peculiar status of the NHS as the UK’s golden calf (remember the 2012 London Olympics opening ceremony – a truly religious experience).
 Like any product, healthcare comes in varying qualities at different prices, and the government does not give you anything – it pays for things with your money, and you, your children, and their children will pay it back.

 London Olympics, 2012: the NHS section of the opening ceremony